InteropIO/finsemble-bloomberg/docs_src/README.md

 By using this integration with Finsemble, your custom applications can drive context in the Bloomberg Terminal or react to context changes received from it.

-To use the integration you will need access to both a Bloomberg Terminal and license for Terminal Connect.
+To use the integration you will need access to both a Bloomberg Terminal and license for Terminal Connect v2.
 For more information on Terminal Connect, run `TMCT`**\<GO\>** in your Bloomberg terminal.
 For help designing your integration, contact the Finsemble [Solutions Engineering team](mailto:support@finsemble.com).

 ## Table of Contents